GNYIO/gny-docs/docs/run-node/configure.md

 ## Start Forging

 ::: warning
 Do not reuse your delegate secret on different GNY Blockchain networks (`localnet`, `testnet`, `mainnet`).
-Otherwise you will make yourself vulnerable for a replay attack.
+Otherwise you will make yourself vulnerable to replay attacks.
 :::

 ::: tip
-In order start forging you need to first register as delegate.
-Be sure checkout our [Guides](../guide/).
+In order to start forging you need to first register as delegate.
+Be sure to checkout our [Guides](../guide/).
 :::

 In order to start forging please pass a secret or multiple secrets (comma separated) to the GNY Blockchain.